brennan252/Meal-Nutrition-Calculator/README.md

 **4. Expanded Quantity Options**
 Since not everyone is comfortable estimating the weight of their food, a volume or single serving option may be a good feature.
-Converting all volumes into weight with the same conversion factor for all foods would give highly innaccurate data.
+Converting all volumes into weight with the same conversion factor for all foods would give innaccurate results.
 This feature would require some sort of density variable for all foods in the database to accurately be achieved.

 **5. Meal Tracking**